doanhtu07/kivy-scipy/README.md

 - My Dockerfile will pull this Github repo by default, so you can then add your own Kivy app code and see how it works

-  - You can also fork this repo and add your own code too
+  - You can also fork this repo and add your own code too, but you will need to adjust Dockerfile to pull from your fork

 - You will also need to setup your enough dependencies like I did with pipenv if you use something else